sachagavino/astroMUGS/docs/source/user_guide/install.rst

-Installation of chemdiskpy
+Installation of astroMUGS
 ************

-How to obtain chemdiskpy
+How to obtain astroMUGS
 =================

-chemdiskpy can be obtained either by cloning its Github repository or via pip.
+astroMUGS (new name of chemdiskpy) can be obtained either by cloning its Github repository or via pip.
 We recommand using pip as the process is more straightforward.
 From a terminal, type::

       pip install -i https://test.pypi.org/simple/ chemdiskpy